MicrosoftDocs/win32/desktop-src/Debug/handler-syntax.md

 ---
-Description: 'This section describes the syntax and usage of structured exception handling as implemented in the Microsoft C/C++ Optimizing Compiler.
-The following keywords are interpreted by the compiler as part of the structured exception-handling mechanism.' ms.assetid: '1ea2c7f7-f920-4c72-bc62-4eb5e8d70790'
+Description: This section describes the syntax and usage of structured exception handling as implemented in the Microsoft C/C++ Optimizing Compiler.
+The following keywords are interpreted by the compiler as part of the structured exception-handling mechanism. ms.assetid: 1ea2c7f7-f920-4c72-bc62-4eb5e8d70790
 title: Handler Syntax
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Handler Syntax